|Enter Product Code||PACPGR17|

 pinot gris 2017

-Beautifully versatile with pear, rose petals and a hint of spice.
-It's all about texture; silky smooth with fresh quince flavours and a crisp mineral finish.
+Beautifully versatile with pear, honeysuckle and a hint of spice.
+It's all about texture; silky smooth with fresh flavours and a crisp mineral finish.

 District of Origin of Grapes